1st Edition

 Ayman Hefnawi

-Developing early career researcher feedback literacy: Reflective learning as a catalyst
+6 Developing early career researcher feedback literacy: Reflective learning as catalyst

 Jessica To

-Developing novice academics’ feedback literacy: a workshop approach
+7 Developing novice academics’ feedback literacy: A workshop approach

-Feedback in journal peer review: The way forward
+Conclusion: Feedback in journal peer review – The way forward

 Biography

-Sin Wang Chong is Director of Impact and Innovation at the International Education Institute, University of St Andrews, and Professor, Head of Evidence Synthesis, and Chair of Research Ethics at the National Institute of Teaching in England.
+Sin Wang Chong is Director of Impact and Innovation at the International Education Institute, University of St Andrews, and Professor, Head of Evidence Synthesis and Chair of Research Ethics at the National Institute of Teaching in London.

-Aurora Lixinhao Gao is a Doctoral Candidate in Applied Linguistics at the University of Cambridge, UK.
-Prior to her PhD, she earned a Master of Philosophy degree with Distinction from the University of Cambridge.
-Aurora serves as a Research Assistant at the Research for Equitable Access and Learning Centre, University of Cambridge, UK, and is a Fellow of the Higher Education Academy (FHEA).
+Aurora Lixinhao Gao is a doctoral candidate in Applied Linguistics at the University of Cambridge, UK.
+Prior to her PhD, she earned a Master of Philosophy degree with distinction from the University of Cambridge.
+Aurora serves as Research Assistant at the Research for Equitable Access and Learning Centre, University of Cambridge, UK, and is a Fellow of the Higher Education Academy (FHEA).

 'This perspicacious volume emphasises the significance and complexity of feedback literacy in journal peer review in Education and Applied Linguistics.
 It uniquely blends the experiences and insights of journal editors, authors, and early career researchers, offering a comprehensive exploration of the challenges and opportunities inherent in engaging with peer review feedback, as well as presenting pressing points for future directions of feedback literacy.
 Essential reading for researchers at all career stages, this volume provides invaluable perspectives on navigating the dynamics of academic publishing and feedback reception.'